box/box-typescript-sdk-gen/docs/sharedLinksFolders.md

 This endpoint allows an application to retrieve information about a shared folder when only given a shared link.

-This operation is performed by calling function `getSharedItemFolders`.
+This operation is performed by calling function `findFolderForSharedLink`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-shared-items-folders/).